1diode/Azure-Security-Week-13-H-W/README-bak.md

 |                     |                     | =PrivateNetwork      |

-For external internet access to the DVWA application.
+For external internet access to the DVWA application HTTP 8080 Hosted on each of 3 web servers
-Hosted on one of 3 web servers accessible via load balncer - 40.115.64.163
+Made highly available via load balncer - 40.115.64.163

 | Name RedSecGrp      | Publicly Accessible | Allowed IP Addresses |
 |---------------------|---------------------|----------------------|